-So, how can e-commerce brands drive more sales on social media without being salesy?
+So, how can you design a social media strategy for e-commerce that drives more sales without being salesy?

-This post will share seven examples of social media campaigns from brands killing it on social media, and what we can learn from them.
+This post will share seven social media campaign examples from brands killing it on social media, and what we can learn from them.

 ASOS is an online fashion and beauty retailer.